 Many countries that we visit on our travels will require visas to enter.
 Some are best obtained before you leave home, and others can be obtained en-route.
 Whilst the ultimate responsibility for obtaining visas is yours, we will endeavour to assist you wherever possible.

-If your flight to central or South America is via the USA then you MUST obtain an Electronic System for Travel Authorization (ESTA) before travel.
+If your flight to Central or South America goes via the USA, then you must obtain an Electronic System for Travel Authorization (ESTA) before travel.

-An ESTA can be obtained online via the following link and paying the appropriatefee - https://esta.cbp.dhs.gov/esta/
+An ESTA must be obtained online and in advance via the following link and paying the appropriate fee - https://esta.cbp.dhs.gov/esta/ - please note that you will be denied boarding your flight if you do not have this arranged.

 Based on the range that previous travellers have spent on trips in South America, we recommend you allow between a minimum of US$15 and a maximum of US$30 per day.
 This amount is usually lower in countries such as Bolivia, Ecuador and Peru but slightly higher elsewhere.